-There is a lot of interest around the world in the development of compact built-in spectrometers.
-Their scope
+There is great interest worldwide in the development of compact in-line spectrometers.
+Their sphere

-Traditional spectrometers, which receive spectral information about light, are cumbersome and expensive.
-The built-in spectrometer will greatly expand the scope and availability of the technology.
+Traditional spectrometers that obtain spectral information about light are bulky and expensive.
+The built-in spectrometer will significantly expand the scope and availability of the technology.

 Credit: Yale School of Engineering and Applied Sciences.